Stephen Miller

-Stephen N. Miller (born August 23, 1985) is an American political advisor who has served as the White House deputy chief of staff for policy and the United States homeland security advisor since 2025.
-Miller served as a senior advisor to the president and the White House director of speechwriting from 2017 to 2021 during the first Donald Trump presidency.
+Stephen N. Miller (born August 23, 1985) is an American political advisor serving as White House deputy chief of staff for policy and homeland security advisor since 2025.
+He previously served as senior advisor to the president and director of speechwriting from 2017 to 2021 during the first Trump administration.
+Considered one of the most influential figures of the Trump administrations and Trumpism movement, his politics have been described as far-right, anti-immigration, and white nationalist.

-Miller's political views emerged in his teens where he grew up in a wealthy Los Angeles suburb.
-He displayed an early rapport with the media.
-At Duke University he was a columnist at The Chronicle, director of the Duke Conservative Union, and president of the university's chapter of Students for Academic Freedom.
-After graduation in 2007, he was press secretary for U.S. representatives Michele Bachmann and John Shadegg, and in 2009, began working for Alabama U.S. senator Jeff Sessions.
-Miller and Sessions defeated the bipartisan Border Security, Economic Opportunity, and Immigration Modernization Act of 2013.
+Miller grew up in Santa Monica, California, and attended Duke University, where he was a columnist for The Chronicle and president of the Duke chapter of Students for Academic Freedom.
+After graduating in 2007, he worked as press secretary for US representatives Michele Bachmann and John Shadegg.
+In 2009, he joined the staff of Alabama senator Jeff Sessions, where he worked on immigration policy and helped defeat the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013.
 As an aide to Sessions, Miller influenced the direction of Breitbart News.

-Miller advised both of Trump's presidential campaigns.
-After Trump's loss in the 2020 presidential election, Miller remained with Trump.
-In April 2021, Miller established America First Legal, a conservative public interest organization.
+He advised both of Trump's presidential campaigns.
+After Trump's loss in the 2020 election, Miller founded America First Legal, a conservative legal advocacy organization, in 2021.

-Miller has been influential and controversial in both Trump presidential terms.
-As architect of immigration policies, he advocated family separation.
-As director of speechwriting—Trump's words are often Miller's—he supervised writing of inaugural and State of the Union addresses.
-As policy advisor, Miller wrote and oversaw writing executive orders that distinguished Trump's presidencies such as the Muslim travel ban.
+Miller has been a central figure in the Trump administration's immigration policy, including the family separation policy and Executive Order 13769, which restricted travel from several Muslim-majority countries.
+As director of speechwriting, he supervised the writing of Trump's inaugural and State of the Union addresses.
+Miller is on the Southern Poverty Law Center's list of extremists.
+His influence and views are the subject of both traditional and independent media, as well as of both domestic and international.